amirzahavi/graphql-anonymous-extension/README.md

 `authFunc` will be called if one or more queries or mutations **DO NOT** have `@anonymous` directive mark on them

+NOTES:
-NOTE - `isAuth` function called before `authFunc` will called to avoid re-authenticate/authorize in the same request for different fields
+1. `isAuth` function called before `authFunc` will called to avoid re-authenticate/authorize in the same request for different fields
+2. `authFunc` works only with synchronious function

 ### Example